Introduction

 With so much at stake, the Guild board has made huge efforts to ensure the judging process is as independent, unbiased, and fair as possible.
 This starts with the previous year’s winner chairing the panel, to ensure the same person doesn’t win year after year.
 The rest of the ten-strong judging panel is chosen by a company contracted to organise the awards, with approval of the final list from the elected Guild board.
 Efforts are made to get a broad range of experience, position, and seniority with a heavy focus on judges outside the beer and cider industries.

 Judges are not allowed to enter the awards.
 Once the judges are selected, entries open on the Guild website, usually around June.
 Entry is free to Guild members, while there is a fee for non-members, and entries close in August unless there is an extension.
-Entrants can enter as many categories as they like, with a maximum of two pieces per category.
+Entrants can enter as many categories as they like, with a maximum of one piece per category (except for the Best Beer Publisher category, where we allow up to four entries).
 The categories and their criteria are listed below.

 A judge shall be considered ineligible to consider in a category, and moved to another, if she/he/they:

-For the first round of judging, judges are given three or four categories to examine with at least two judges on any one category.
-They are given around a month to choose a shortlist of five, at which point they meet with the other judges of those categories to decide on a joint shortlist.
+For the first round of judging, judges are given three or four categories to examine with at least two judges for any one category.
+They are given around a month to choose a shortlist, at which point they meet with the other judges of those categories to decide on a joint shortlist.

 For the second round, all the judges read the work on each of the shortlists to find their personal winners and runner-ups.
 They then meet up to decide the definitive winners, runner-ups, and an overall prize for the Beer Writer of the Year.